 - How similar or distinct are their needs?

-- Is the ultimate goal to encourage audiences to interact with numerous system components (e.g., maximise cross-sell) or is it preferable to design specific system components for each audience segment?
+- Is the ultimate goal to encourage audiences to interact with numerous system components (e.g., maximize cross-sell) or is it preferable to design specific system components for each audience segment?

-- How does the organisation intend to manage risk?
+- How does the organization intend to manage risk?
 For example, how should the other components of the system be affected if one brand in the system fails?

 - Which company’s image do you want your staff to project?

-- How many layers in the hierarchy are necessary to accommodate the different brands, alliances, ingredients, varieties, and ranges that the organisation wants to use?
+- How many layers in the hierarchy are necessary to accommodate the different brands, alliances, ingredients, varieties, and ranges that the organization wants to use?

 - What role does each of these play in advancing the organization’s goal?
 In what order?